Donate Now for New Treatments for Fibromyalgia

 Clearly in an ideal world the government should fund this but if past experience is anything to go by this will take years to arrive and some FMS patients simply cannot wait that long.
 The hard reality is that without donations this research isn’t getting funded anytime soon.

-Donate Now To Give The Fibromyalgia Community A Brighter Future
+Scan the QR Code to Donate Now To Give The Fibromyalgia Community A Brighter Future

-To donate by Bank Transfer please use the following details:-
+Or To donate by Bank Transfer please use the following details:-

 HSBC Bank plc